You wont believe some of these different types of yoga and their benefits.

 - Very popular and easy to learn (there are many teachers)

 - Fantastic physical exercise

-The most obvious difference with Yin yoga is that poses are held for a few minutes each.
+The most obvious difference with Yin is that poses are held for a few minutes each.
 This allows for meditation and develops inward awareness, heightening the mind-body connection.

 Is Yin The Right Type Of Yoga For You?

 But seriously, Yin is great for most people.

 It is relaxing and energising and it perfectly compliments other forms.

 Plus, it’s great for beginners.
 The one thing to note is that Yin is mostly a secondary form to compliment Yang practices.